The answer to that isn’t ‘yes’ or ‘no’ — it’s always ‘when?’

 - If ever there was a shining sustainability star, it’s Nxabega — who have become, literally, so expert in solar power that they now have power 24 hours a day!

-- Thankfully, Nxabega has air-con.
-(It also has Wi-Fi in the main area, USB ports and a communal swimming pool.)
+- Nxabega has state of the art ceiling fans to keep you cool, WiFi in the main area, USB ports and a swimming pool.

 - I absolutely LOVED my outside bed and swing!